 How to install a floodlight security camera

 Wiring for a floodlight camera is similar to any lighting fixture, with the addition of an outdoor junction box in some cases.
 I highly recommend employing an electrician, especially if you are at all uncomfortable fiddling with wiring anything while on the top of a ladder.

-The ideal place to install a floodlight camera is facing a yard, path, or driveway, placed up high — at least 6 to 10 feet — so the lights cover an ample space, and the camera has a good view.
+The ideal place to install a floodlight camera is facing a yard, path, or driveway, placed up high — at least six to 10 feet — so the lights cover an ample space and the camera has a good view.
 Make sure you have decent Wi-Fi in the area you want to install; if not, consider extending your Wi-Fi or upgrading to a mesh router.

 Before installing, download the manufacturer’s app and check the instructions.
-Some cameras need to be paired to the app before mounting them, which helps avoid too many trips up a ladder.
+Some cameras must be paired to the app before mounting them, which helps avoid too many trips up a ladder.